Stew-McD/T-reX_Publication/reviews/T-reX_manuscript_V1_review-notes.md

 # Revision after first internal review (V1)

-Date: 2023-03-05
+Date: 2023-03-06

+Note: I'm still rearranging some things in the introduction

 Reviewers:

 * SC: Stefano Cucurachi
-* CB: Carlos Felipe Rocha Blanco
+* CB: Carlos Felipe Blanco
 * LL: Elizabeth Lanphear

 ## Topics for discussion

 1. Everyone okay with the new name "T-reX"?
 Grrr

+### Phrasing
 2. Nomenclature 1: Tool, method, package....
 3. Nomenclature 2: "pseudo LCIA"
 4. Nomenclature 3: "demand footprint" vs "inventory footprint" etc.

 ### Introduction
-5. How to split up the the introduction into "background and short introduction"?
+5. How to split up the the introduction into "background and short introduction"

 ### Methods

-6. Mathematical basis??
-7. New flowchart
+6. Mathematical basis?
+I am not convinced that it would add much to interest anyone.
+But
+7. New flowchart.
+Is it everything you were dreaming of CB?
 8. Removal of the 'codey' stuff to SI

 ### Results

 9. Sankey diagram.
+Look through Activity Browser, talk about which to choose.
+Then I can make it pretty and write the few sentences about it.
+Probably I can't write code to batch process all of the results (without disappearing for a few weeks).
+Also, we have a limit on the number of total figures, so some need to be cut.

 ### Discussion

-10. "Limitations"
+10. "Limitations" - SC wants to hide the flaws :P

 ### Supplementary Information

 11. Anything else to include?

-## Actions taken or planned
+## Actions taken or planned by SM since V1 review

 ### General